 HIDDEN TRUTH: You don’t always get a discount

 Researchers found car insurance companies sometimes base their rates on factors having nothing to do with your driving history like credit history and education.
+This means that you could be charged more for your insurance if you have a bad or no credit history.
 Every car insurance company has its own method of setting car insurance rates.
-That’s why smart car owners should shop around in order to find the most affordable auto insurance for them!

 Another reason to shop around every couple of years: your situation may have changed.
 You might be driving fewer miles or your own company may have changed its own rating system.

 As a personal injury attorney my job is to work through the many challenges that you and your loved ones face after a car accident.
 Severe injuries impact your daily life and are frustrating enough.
 Making sure you’ve optimized your own coverage the best you can under your circumstances can at least provide a basic safety net for yourself.

 And when insurance companies fight you with the delay deny defend tactics their own insiders know all too well, your best bet is to seek help from an experienced personal injury lawyer.
 My office has successfully handled such cases for over 25 years.

 How Many Drivers Don’t Have Auto Insurance, AutoInsurance.org